dej0608/terranea/_pages/titans.md

 ### Leviathan

-Leviathan is a gargantuan snake-like creature that appears exclusively underwater, tormeting undersea settlements and port cities.
+Leviathan is a gargantuan snake-like creature that appears exclusively underwater, tormenting undersea settlements and port cities.
 Its tidal waves can level entire towns and its spawn are adept both underwater and on land.
 Because it appears underwater, it is not always observed first hand by the Republic.
 It is speculated that Leviathan has appeared during longer periods of Titan absence unbeknownst to the record-keepers.

 ### Jadwiga

 There are very few eyewitness accounts of Jadwiga, as most who are unfortunate enough to come close enough to see her typically do not survive.
-Jadwiga takes the form of an average sized humanoid woman with long black hair that extends outwards in tendrils.
+Jadwiga takes the form of an average sized humanoid woman with long black hair that extends outwards in smoking black tendrils.
 She has total control of the elements.
 As such, the ruins and corpses she leaves behind vary: burned, frozen, disentegrated, and so on.
 Witnesses claim that those who make eye contact experience a powerful mind blast that can cause their skull to explode in an instant.
 The Titanspawn that emerge from her are often elemental or magical in nature.

 ### Myrkvior